 nicknames and names and labels

-The A89 has three nicknames: the autoroute of the presidents, because it passes through the fiefs of both current President Jacques Chirac (Department of Correze) and former President Valéry Giscard d’Estaing (Department of Puy de Dome); the empty autoroute, because it passes no other major cities between Bordeaux and Clermont-Ferrand; and the Transeuropean, as it is intended to be part of a road artery linking the Atlantic to eastern Europe.
+The A89 has three nicknames: the autoroute of the presidents, because it passes through the fiefs of both former President Jacques Chirac (Department of Correze - President of France in 2006) and former President Valéry Giscard d’Estaing (Department of Puy de Dome); the empty autoroute, because it passes no other major cities between Bordeaux and Clermont-Ferrand; and the Transeuropean, as it is intended to be part of a road artery linking the Atlantic to eastern Europe.

 marker at abelard.org

-There has been a plan for about 20 years for a motorway stretching across the middle of France, from Bordeaux and the Atlantic to Lyon in eastern France.
-The section between Bordeaux and Clermont-Ferrand has been built piecemeal, with the western stretch pretty well finished, if not completely joined up.
+There had been a plan for about 20 years for a motorway stretching across the middle of France, from Bordeaux and the Atlantic to Lyon in eastern France.
+The section between Bordeaux and Clermont-Ferrand has been built piecemeal, with the western stretch now finished, if not joined up with the section east of Brive-la-Gaillarde.

 The section between Clermont-Ferrand and Lyon is another matter.
 This has existed for many years as the A72, with smaller joining sections, the A710 and the A711, just to the east of Clermont-Ferrand.
 As previously mentioned, these smaller sections and part of the A72 have just been renamed to become A89.
 Most road atlases will still call this motorway section the A72.
 However, ASF - concessionary company for the A89 - now uses the new name.

 To recap, the A72 from the east of Clermont-Ferrand to the junction near to Balbigny is now called the A89.
 The section of the A72 from Balbigny to St Etienne remains the A72.
-When French ministerial wrangling eventually finishes, a last section of the A89 will be built to go directly between Balbigny and Lyon.
+The French ministerial wrangling [2] eventually having finished, a last section of the A89 is under construction to go directly between Balbigny and Lyon.
 This will end having to make the current big dog-leg southwards to St-Etienne and back north to Lyon.
-(The ministerial wrangling is still being discussed in the French Senate [2].)

 marker at abelard.org